Bizzy Bone: Early life

 Bryon Anthony McCane II was born in Columbus, Ohio.
-In 1980, 4-year-old Bryon and his two sisters were abducted by their mother’s boyfriend while their mother was at work and held captive for over 2 years.
-Bryon recalls that at first, he did not know he had been kidnapped and was made to believe that his mother and grandmother were dead.
+In 1981, four-year-old McCane and his two sisters were abducted by their mother's ex-husband while their mother was at work and held captive for over two years.
+McCane recalls that at first, he did not know he had been kidnapped and was made to believe that his mother and grandmother were dead.
 During the time they were abducted, he and his sisters lived in many homes, apartments, cars, and motels, all in northern Oklahoma.
 He and his sisters were often beaten, tortured, and sexually assaulted.
 In 1983, the "family" had been living on the Kaw Indian Reservation in Kaw, Oklahoma, for about a year and a half.
-A babysitter saw his photo at the end of the made-for-TV film Adam about the producer and creator of America's Most Wanted, John Walsh's son's abduction and murder, and called the police, resulting in his and his sisters return to their family.
+A babysitter saw his photo at the end of the made-for-TV film Adam about the producer and creator of America's Most Wanted, John Walsh's son's abduction, and called the police, resulting in his and his sisters' return to their family.

-When he was 13, Bryon began living with his oldest sister at her home near Cleveland, Ohio.
+When he was 13, McCane began living with his oldest sister at her home near Cleveland, Ohio.
 During this period, he met Layzie Bone, Krayzie Bone, Wish Bone and Flesh-n-Bone.
-Bizzy Bone started in hip-hop as a founding member of the group Bone Enterpri$e, which was formed in 1992.
+McCane started in hip-hop as a founding member of the group Bone Enterpri$e, which was formed in 1992.
 The group was noticed by one of the founders of the rap group N.W.A, Eazy-E, who modified the group's name to Bone-Thugs-n-Harmony.